API Reference

 Router

-What this does: Routes LLM requests to the best model based on learned outcomes.
+What this does: Routes requests to the best model based on learned outcomes.
+Works across any modality.

 When to use: Create one Router per goal.
 Reuse for multiple requests in the same thread/async context.